richzw/ToolKit/tips/rag.md

         - Examples should be representative of the expected input distribution.
 If you’re building a movie summarizer, include samples from different genres in roughly the proportion you expect to see in practice.
         - You don’t necessarily need to provide the full input-output pairs.
 In many cases, examples of desired outputs are sufficient.
         - If you are using an LLM that supports tool use, your n-shot examples should also use the tools you want the agent to use.
+      - COT it helpful to make the CoT more specific, where adding specificity via an extra sentence or two often reduces hallucination rates significantly
+        - summarize a meeting transcript
+        ```
+        First, list the key decisions, follow-up items, and associated owners in a sketchpad.
+        Then, check that the details in the sketchpad are factually consistent with the transcript.
+        Finally, synthesize the key points into a concise summary.
+        ```
+    - Structure your inputs and outputs
+      - Claude prefers xml while GPT favors Markdown and JSON
+    - Have small prompts that do one thing, and only one thing
+    - Long-context models won’t make RAG obsolete
+      - First, even with a context window of 10M tokens, we’d still need a way to select information to feed into the model.
+      - Second, beyond the narrow needle-in-a-haystack eval, we’ve yet to see convincing data that models can effectively reason over such a large context
+      - Finally, there’s cost
+    - Getting more diverse outputs beyond temperature
+      - The simplest way is to adjust elements within the prompt.
+        - if the prompt template includes a list of items, such as historical purchases, shuffling the order of these items each time they’re inserted into the prompt can make a significant difference.
+      - keeping a short list of recent outputs can help prevent redundancy.
+        - In our recommended products example, by instructing the LLM to avoid suggesting items from this recent list, or by rejecting and resampling outputs that are similar to recent suggestions, we can further diversify the responses
+        -  incorporating phrases like “pick an item that the user would love using regularly” or “select a product that the user would likely recommend to friends” can shift the focus and thereby influence the variety of recommended products.
   - operational
   - and strategic
 - [Beyond RAG: Building Advanced Context-Augmented LLM Applications](https://docs.google.com/presentation/d/1IWjo8bhoatWccCfGLYw_QhUI4zfF-MujN3ORIDCBIbc/edit#slide=id.g2bac367b3d6_0_0)